Why Latex Modified Concrete Is Used For Cold Climate Bridge Deck Overlays

-In the 1960’s, Dow Chemical developed an overlay concrete material that used a latex modified concrete.
+In the 1960s, Dow Chemical developed an overlay material using a latex modified concrete.
 Laboratory studies showed potential for the usage of the resulting concrete for bridge decks.
-Field testing demonstrated that “conventional” concrete delivery systems provided underwhelming results.
-After this, someone at Dow decided to try the newly patented and manufactured mobile concrete mixer called the “Concrete Mobile.”
+Then, field testing demonstrated the conventional concrete delivery systems provided underwhelming results.
+With these results, a Dow employee tried the newly patented and manufactured mobile concrete mixer, called the “Concrete Mobile.”
 This mixer gave engineers control over their concrete production on the job site.
 The latex modified concrete was now capable of reaching the potential shown in the laboratory studies.
-All specifications from that period on, require the use of an on-site mixer to produce a latex overlay.
+All specifications from that period on require the use of an on-site mixer to produce a latex overlay.

-Another method of latex modified concrete overlay is known as the “Hi-Density” or “Iowa Low Slump” overlay.
-As the name suggests, it was developed in Iowa in the 1970’s.
-The mix is a high cement content mix with a low water-cement ratio.
-Maximum water-cement ratio is .32 and slump is specified as plus or minus.
-This high cement content, low slump mix was not even tried in conventional delivery equipment as it would set up in the mixer without adding additional water.
-This mix competes with the previous latex modified concrete overlay in terms of performance.
+Another method of latex modified concrete overlay is the “Hi-Density” or “Iowa Low Slump” overlay.
+As the name suggests, it was developed in Iowa in the 1970s.
+The mix is a high cement content mix with a low water-cement ratio with a maximum water-cement ratio of 0.32 while plus or minus specifies the slump.
+This high cement content, low slump mix wasn’t tried in conventional delivery equipment as it would set up in the mixer without adding additional water.
+The mix competes with the previous latex modified concrete overlay on performance.
 Producing this mix requires the use of a mobile mixer at the job site so the mix is fresh.
-Again, this will allow engineers to achieve actual field performance that matched the performance observed in the laboratory.
+Again, this allows engineers to achieve actual field performance that matches observed lab performance.

 Cemen Tech volumetric mixers are the perfect partner for latex modified concrete, producing the exact mix design every time and meeting DOT specifications.

-If you have any comments or questions about the different types of latex modified concrete, bridge decks, or mobile concrete mixers, we would love to hear them!
-Call us at 800.247.2464 or send us a message on our contact us page.
+If you have comments or questions about the types of latex modified concrete, bridge decks, or mobile concrete mixers, we would love to hear them!
+Call us at (800) 247-2464 or send us a message on our Contact Us page.